 So the decision was taken to sell the property and to use the proceeds to transfer the school to Canberra.

 Marist College Canberra began in 1968 with primary classes.
 By 1973 the main secondary building and gymnasium had been completed and the first Marist senior class to complete the full secondary course at the College graduated in 1975.
 Since that time, the College has grown to be one of the largest schools in the ACT.
-But not only is it large - it is also one of the most highly regarded and sought after.
+Not only is it large - it is also one of the most highly regarded and sought after.

-With a history of over 120 years, and a local history of nearly 50 years, the College continues to maintain good things from the past, while ever anxious to embrace the new and contemporary.
+With a history of over 120 years, and a local history of 50 years, the College continues to maintain good things from the past, while ever anxious to embrace the new and contemporary.

 The College enjoys strong support from its parent body and this support has enabled it to keep abreast of educational developments.